Mr-Smyth/Touch-AI/README.md

 <br>

 * The photos used in this site were royalty free and obtained from Unsplash and/or, privately owned by me.
-* Logo was designed and created by me, using [Gimp](https://www.gimp.org/) after trying, and gaining some inspiration from free logo design websites such as [free logo design](https://www.freelogodesign.org/) and [Design Hill](https://www.designhill.com/)
+* Logo was designed and created by me, using [Gimp](https://www.gimp.org/) after trying, and gaining some inspiration from free logo design websites such as [free logo design](https://www.freelogodesign.org/) and [Design Hill](https://www.designhill.com/).
+Later added a light outline to the text in the logo as it had been mentioned to me that the slogan text was getting lost in the dark purple background.

 <br>